MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

 >
 > **Bot**:  What type of coffee would you like?

 Adaptive dialogs provide an answer to this dilemma using _interruptions_.
-Interruptions is a technique available in an adaptive dialog that enables the bot to understand and respond to user input that does not directly pertain to the specific piece of input that was requested.
+Interruptions is a technique available in an adaptive dialog that enables the bot to understand and respond to user input that does not directly pertain to the specific piece of information the bot is prompting the user for.

 ### Examples of interruptions to a conversational flow